rzzzwilson/Random-Stuff/backup/README.rst

 * use the rsync "link to old backup" feature to save space and time
 * performs a target filesystem check if requested

-This program will eventually be rewritten into python and enhanced with things like:
+This program has now been rewritten into python and enhanced with things like:

 * allow external and local source directories